CGI-FR/jsonline/README.md

 ## Features

-- order of keys is preserved
+- preserve order of keys
-- configure format values to valid JSON types : string, numeric, boolean
+- format values to valid JSON types : string, numeric, boolean
 - handle specific format that are not part of the JSON specification : binary, datetime, time, timestamp
+- read JSON lines with specific underlying var type (e.g. store the binary string read from JSON inside a int64)
+- validate format of input lines

 ## Command Line Usage